4lt3rr/4lt3rr.github.io/src/content/posts/Wargame/HTB/PWN/HTB_ReplaceMe/index.md

 We know that the `ask_input` function uses `read` to read our input, so if our string connects to some memory address, it only stops when it encounters a null byte.
 So that we can do `Partial Overwrite` + `Leak address` at the same time.
 The reason we do `Partial Overwrite` is because `PIE` is enabled, but the last byte of each address is still the same because that is the `offset` from `base`

-So that my exploit will be
+So that my exploit will be:
 ```py
 #!/usr/bin/env python3
 # -*- coding: utf-8 -*-